Roasted Asparagus Salad

 How to Make Roasted Asparagus Salad

-• Cook the Leeks: Meanwhile, sauté the leeks in a pan with olive oil until golden.
-After about 15 minutes, turn the heat down and stir in the balsamic.
-Give it a few minutes to reduce and caramelize.
+• Caramelize the leeks.
+Meanwhile, get your sliced leeks sautéing in a pan with olive oil.
+After about 15 minutes, turn the heat down and stir in balsamic vinegar.
+Give that a few minutes to reduce and caramelize around the leeks.
+Finally, take the pan with the leeks off the heat and stir in Dijon, salt, and pepper.

-• Combine and Serve: Finally, take the pan with the leeks off the heat and stir in Dijon, salt, and pepper.
-Once the asparagus is out of the oven, toss the leeks together with the roasted asparagus.
-Crumble over the goat cheese and sprinkle on some dried cherries, give it a gentle stir, and then serve!
+• Combine and serve.
+Once the asparagus is out of the oven, toss the dressed leeks together with the roasted asparagus.
+Crumble over some goat cheese and sprinkle on dried cherries.
+Give the salad a gentle stir, and serve!

-• Herbs and Garnishes: Garnish your salad with microgreens, sprouts, and fresh herbs like basil or fennel.
+• Herbs and garnishes.
+Garnish your salad with microgreens, sprouts, and fresh herbs like basil or fennel.

 Overhead view of roasted asparagus salad in a white bowl topped with chunks of goat cheese and dried cherries.